dotnet/docs-maui/docs/user-interface/live-visual-tree.md

 # [Visual Studio for Mac](#tab/vsmac)
 <!-- markdownlint-enable MD025 -->

 The view of the UI elements can be simplified using a feature called Just My XAML.
-Clicking the **Show Just My XAML** button enables the feature and shows all UI elements in the visual tree:
+Clicking the **Show Just My XAML** button enables the feature and shows just the UI elements from your XAML in the visual tree:

 :::image type="content" source="media/live-visual-tree/just-my-xaml-vsmac.png" alt-text="Screenshot of all UI elements in the Live Visual Tree window in Visual Studio for Mac.":::